What are polarized sunglasses?

 Polarized lenses are recommended for outdoor use, especially in environments known for reflecting light and producing glare, such as:

-Near the water.
 Oceans, rivers and lakes are all bodies of water that reflect the sun’s light.
 Whether you are fishing, sailing, or jet skiing, polarized lenses can prevent the sun’s light from reflecting off the water and shining into your eyes.
 They can also help you to see more clearly into the water— a helpful tool for successful fishing.

-On the ski slopes.
 Whether you are skiing, sledding, or snowboarding, if you plan to spend the day on snow-covered mountains, polarized lenses will absorb the light reflected off the snow and enhance your visual clarity.

 Caution: Some eyecare professionals caution against wearing polarized lenses while skiing as these lenses can affect your ability to distinguish between snow and ice.

-On the road.
 The roads and highways are also known for reflecting light, and can cause a dangerous glare while driving.
 Polarized lenses reduce the light that is reflected off the surface of the highway, increasing depth perception and decreasing drivers fatigue.

 Contact an eye doctor near you to discuss how to achieve the best vision possible.